kehitysto/coaching-chatbot/doc/bugs.md

 ### Phone number can contain chars.

-### Bot doesnt tell user how to change skype account(or phone number)
+### Bot doesn't tell user how to change skype account(or phone number)

-### mb doesnt react on facebook "basic thumbs up".
+### mb doesn't react on facebook "basic thumbs up".
 >if user clicks "thumbs up" button on messenger, bot hides quick replies but
-doesnt tell user "Valitettavasti en tiedä mitä tarkoitat"
+doesn't tell user "Valitettavasti en tiedä mitä tarkoitat"
-if users inputs "sticker" bot reads it and says that it doesnt understand
+if users inputs "sticker" bot reads it and says that it doesn't understand
 user can also input "stickers" on names, job, age, location

 ### after user has added a way of communication and doesn't want to add more.